Iretha/data-structures-and-algorithms/docs/alg-04_01-merge-sort.md

 description: "Merge Sort"
 permalink: /merge-sort
 ---
-# Merge Sort
+# Merge Sort (Divide and Conquer)
 {: .fs-9 }

 Divide and Conquer type of algorithms.
 We split the array into two sub-arrays until you reach the smallest possible sub-arrays (from 1 element), then merge them back, while sorting.
 The Time Complexity is O(N log(N), which is relatively fast.

+    !!!
+Divide and Conquer ==> Recursion !!!
 {: .fs-6 .fw-300 }
 ---

 ## Description
-You split the array in halves until you reach the smallest possible sub-arrays, then merge them back.
+You split the array in halves until you reach the smallest possible sub -arrays, then merge them back, while ordering elements from min to max.

 ### Steps:
 MergeSort(arr[], l,  r)